 The inflation rate of the cost of care for in-home and nursing home care in their area.

-The average age and duration of a long-term care claim for in-home and nursing home care.
+The average age and duration of an LTC claim for in-home and nursing home care.

-Factors that influence the age, duration and cost of a claim.
+Factors that influence the age, duration, and cost of a claim.

 Disclosing to policyholders when an RBO falls below the cost of care in their area.